-But somewhere along the way I had an "a-ha moment".
+But somewhere along the way, I had an "a-ha moment".
 All this time, I had been going about it all wrong.
 I was setting unrealistic expectations, never stopping to think about how I was completely sabotaging myself with my mindset.
 What I really needed to do was change the way I was thinking about myself, food, exercise and the world around me.
 Once I started to work on healing my mind, the rest seemed a whole lot easier.
+I’m sure you’ve experienced the same with many clients.

-Sometimes you just need to take a moment to pause and look at things through a different light.
+Sometimes they just need a reminder to take a moment and pause to look at things through a different light.
 These 5 simple mindset shifts have changed my entire life.

 #1.
 I can't and won't be perfect